-To prevent ingrown hairs, experts advise learning proper shaving technique or switching to a different type of hair removal, like Laser Hair Removal or a depilatory cream.
+To prevent this problem, experts advise learning the proper shaving technique or switching to a different type of hair removal, like Laser Hair Removal or a depilatory cream.

 Proper Shaving Technique For Ingrown Hairs

-What exactly is “proper shaving technique?”
+What exactly is “proper shaving technique” for ingrown hairs?
 Here’s a three-step guide from the experts at Gillette:

 1. Wait until the end of your shower to shave.
 This gives your hair time to soften and the follicles time to open.